-to the stay imposed or to issue an order to preserve the status quo or the effectiveness of the judgment to be entered.
+NRCP 62(d) provides for a stay pending an appeal if a party posts a proper bond.
+NRCP 62(g) does not limit an appellate court's jurisdiction to suspend, modify, restore, or grant an injunction while an appeal is pending relating to the stay imposed or to issue an order to preserve the status quo or the effectiveness of the judgment to be entered.
 "The purpose of security for a stay pending appeal is to protect the judgment creditor's ability to collect the judgment if it is affirmed by preserving the status quo and preventing prejudice to the creditor arising from the stay."
 Nelson v.
 Heer, 121 Nev.
 832, 835, 122 P.3d 1252, 1254 (2005); see also McCulloch v.
 Jeakins, 99 Nev.
 122, 123, 659 P.2d 302, 303 (1983) ("The purpose of a supersedeas bond is to protect the prevailing party from loss resulting from a stay of execution of the judgment.").

 A bond is usually set in an amount that will permit full satisfaction of the judgment.
 See Nelson, supra, 121 Nev. at 834-35, 122 P.3d at 1253; see also NRS 108.2415 (in the context of a mechanic's lien release pending appeal, setting minimum bond amount at 1.5 times the judgment).
-In other words, it is a precondition for a stay of enforcement that an appeal bond sufficient to cover any judgment at issue be provided.
+In other words, it is usually a precondition for a stay of enforcement that a bond be sufficient to cover any judgment at issue be provided.
 Modifications to any stay of enforcement, which necessarily include the amount of the appeal bond are most definitely authorized by both rule and statute.
-For Plaintiffs to assert that the instant motion is impermissible contradicts the very statutes and rules allowing for it and misrepresents the state of the law.
+For Plaintiffs to assert otherwise is belied by law.